 The functions of female hormones become very apparent when estrogen and progesterone levels fluctuate.

-- Causes breasts and uterine tissue to grow
+- Causes breast and uterine tissue to grow

 - Fortifies the collagen layer of the skin

 - Affects cognitive function and mood

 - Bolsters fetal brain and nervous system development

 When we investigate health issues, we always consider the functions of female hormones and their effects.
 At our functional medicine clinic near Milwaukee, we often recommend hormone testing.
 We often test for estrogen, progesterone and testosterone (yes, women need this male hormone), DHEA-S and cortisol.
 We can also test melatonin, serotonin, norepinephrine and epinephrine levels.